basler/gst-plugin-pylon/README.md

 PYLON_ROOT=/opt/pylon dpkg-buildpackage -us -uc -rfakeroot
 ```

+The package build uses the system Meson/Ninja packages (no pip bootstrap) and runs
+the Meson test suite, including camemu functional tests (`PYLON_CAMEMU=3`).

 ### Debian NVIDIA Packaging

 Install the pylon and codemeter debian packages.
 They will install into `/opt/pylon`